5 Hot Paint Color Ideas to Try Now

 With plum, the room you choose matters most.
 Focus on spaces that you want to have a regal feel, such as dining rooms or formal living rooms.
 However, the size of the space also is important to consider.
 Since it’s such a strong choice, you’ll want to use it in a smaller room where the color won’t seem as overwhelming.

 These are five colors that are currently dominating the interior design landscape right now.
 Consider incorporating some of these shades into your next project.
 Whether you use them in your walls, furniture, or accent pieces, you’ll be able to give the spaces in your room a modern touch while still leaving them feeling sophisticated.
+After all, the color of your walls can end up affecting your mood.

 How do you feel about these colors?
 Would you consider using thein your home?
 Let us know in the comments below.